Jee34025/Dashboard-market-online-sales-in-India-/README.md

             FROM `your_project.data_set.table`

             ```
-3. Open Looker Studio, connect data in BigQuery and create dashboard
+3. Open Looker Studio
+        - Connect your BigQuery dataset
+        - Build and customize your dashboard

 ---